After Q1, Digi International Still Looks Like A Short Opportunity

 The question is a catalyst: I would believe that a formal announcement from Belden or Digi ending the buyout possibility would tank shares, but it's possible after Q1 that would not be the case (or that such a decline would be extremely short-lived).
 But near $14, the market already is pricing in optimism even beyond the acquisition; the current multiple seems to incorporate a scenario where everything goes right.
 That seems to skew risk to the downside, and it seems to further support the short case for DGII.

-Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in DGII over the next 72 hours.
+Disclosure: I/we have no positions in any stocks mentioned, but may initiate a short position in DGII over the next 72 hours.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.